komikku-app/komikku-extensions/src/all/mangaplus/README.md

 ### Why chapters are missing in some titles?

-MANGA Plus does not host all chapters due to their licensing politics.
+MANGA Plus does not host all chapters for free due to their licensing politics.
 The website is designed to let the users read the weekly/monthly official simulreleases.
-If you want to read old chapters of a series that does not have the complete list, you need to find another sources.
+If you want to read old chapters of a series that does not have the complete list, you need subscribe to one of their paid plans and read directly in their app instead.

 ### Why disabling split pages setting does not work?